opensearch-project/opensearch-k8s-operator/docs/userguide/main.md

 ### Using Helm

-OpenSearch cluster can be easily deployed using Helm.
-Follow the instructions in  [Cluster Chart Guide](./cluster-chart.md) to install the cluster.
+An OpenSearch cluster can be easily deployed using Helm.
+Follow the instructions in [Cluster Chart Guide](./cluster-chart.md) to install a cluster.

 ### Using Custom Object